fractaledmind/fractaledmind.github.io/src/_posts/2023-09-27-sqlite-on-rails-september-state-of-the-union.md

 ---
-title: SQLite on Rails
+series: SQLite on Rails
-subtitle: September State of the Union
+title: September State of the Union
 date: 2023-09-27
 tags:
   - code